 Dr. Cartwright has continued teaching engineering students at the undergraduate and graduate levels, has mentored four post-doctoral students and has supervised twenty-two graduate students working towards the Ph.D. and twenty-five Masters students.
 He is a model university citizen with an active history of university, departmental and community service.

 Dr. Cartwright provided significant insight, leadership and vision during the UB 2020 strategic planning process, culminating in his appointment as Director of the Integrated Nanostructured Systems Initiative and as the first Vice Provost for Strategic Initiatives where he served as the point person in the Provost's Office for the UB 2020 strategic strengths initiatives.
 In this role he was responsible for building the research infrastructure and collaborative efforts across multiple strategic strengths, as well as for special UB initiatives.
 More specifically, his responsibilities included ensuring continued advancement of the strategic strength initiatives, serving as liaison between the strategic strengths and the relevant vice presidents and vice provosts, coordinating common activities for the strategic strengths, and as relevant, establishing new strategic initiatives and assisting in the implementation process.

-Dr. Cartwright is a member of Eta Kappa Nu; a senior member of the Institute of Electrical and Electronics Engineers (IEEE); American Society for Engineering Education (ASEE); SPIE - The International Society for Optical Engineering; and the Materials Research Society (MRS).
+Dr. Cartwright is a Fellow of SPIE - The International Society for Optical Engineering; a senior member of the Institute of Electrical and Electronics Engineers (IEEE); member of American Society for Engineering Education (ASEE); Eta Kappa Nu; the Materials Research Society (MRS); and the American Association for the Advancement of Science (AAAS).
 He has served the academic community as a referee to federal funding agencies as well as over a dozen scholarly journals.